vladlpavlov/persidict/README.md

-Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is suitable for work in highly **distributed environments**, where multiple instances of a program run in parallel on a large number of different machines.
+Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is suitable for work in highly **distributed environments**, where multiple instances of a program run in parallel on a large number of machines.

 ## Usage
 Class 'FileDirDict' is a persistent dictionary that stores its content